ZubairMohamed/WebjetUI/README.md

 ### Enable prettier in Visual Studio Code (VS Code)
 - Ensure that you have followed the previous steps to install all packages using `npm install`
 - You need to install the Prettier plugin from the VS Code extensions marketplace.
-You can do this by clicking on the extensions button and searching for Prettier.
+You can do this by clicking on the extensions button and searching for Prettier then click on install.
 - Go back and open any JSX file inside this codebase and press the keyboard shortcut `Cmd + SHIFT + P on macOS or CTRL + SHIFT + P on Windows`.
 - Search for `Format Document` and hit enter.
 You may be asked to configure a default formatter, select `Prettier` as your default formatter.
-- To enable format on save `Cmd + , on macOS, or CTRL + , on Windows` and search for `Format On Save` in the search box.
-Tick the checkbox to enable the setting.
+- To enable format on save `Cmd + , on macOS, or CTRL + , on Windows` to open settings and search for `Format On Save` in the search box.
+Tick the checkbox to enable the setting to `Format on Save`.
 - You can alternatively follow this guide for more help https://www.digitalocean.com/community/tutorials/how-to-format-code-with-prettier-in-visual-studio-code

 ### Enable prettier in WebStorm/PHP Storm